Of course we all hope we'll never need to make any cancer decisions…

 At the end of the book Susan lists her most helpful resources that were a big part of her research and helped shaped their many cancer decisions on this journey, so I thought it would be helpful for you if I included them here.

-- The Truth About Cancer series — note that this is up again FREE for a short time.
-(If you're reading this later, just be sure to enter your email in, then they'll let you know as soon as it's up again.)
+- The Truth About Cancer series–If you're reading this later, just be sure to enter your email in, then they'll let you know as soon as it's up again.

 More you might like: